Aaron Miles (basketball): High school career

-Miles played for the Jefferson Democrats in north Portland.
+Miles played for Jefferson High School in north Portland, Oregon.
 The Democrats won the 2000 4A Oregon state championship, beating Tualatin 58–44, and capping a 28–0 season.
 The Democrats finished the year with a No. 4 national ranking and several other players went on to play in college, such as Michael Lee (Kansas), Thomas Gardner (Missouri), and Brandon Brooks (USC).

 College career

 After being named the Oregon 4A High School basketball player of the year as well as McDonald's Morgan Wooten National Player of the Year, Miles attended the University of Kansas, where he starred at the point guard position for the Kansas Jayhawks men's basketball team.
 He helped lead the Jayhawks to two consecutive Final Four appearances in 2002 and 2003 and an appearance in the 2003 national championship game.
 He is the all-time assists leader (with 954 career assists) of both Kansas and the Big 12 Conference.
 He was named to the All-Big 12 Team in both 2004 and 2005.

 He was also named to the All-Big 12 Defensive Team three times and he finished his college career, in eighth place in NCAA history in assists and in second place all-time in Kansas history in steals.